WGBH/django-multilingualfield/README.md

 ##### Creating Instances in the Admin #####

-Both `MultiLingualCharField` and `MultiLingualTextField` are admin-ready and will create either a `TextInput` or `Textarea` field for each language listed in `settings.LANGUAGES`.
+Both `MultiLingualCharField` and `MultiLingualTextField` are admin-ready and will provide either a `TextInput` (for `MultiLingualCharField` instances) or `Textarea` (for `MultiLingualTextField` instances) field for each language listed in `settings.LANGUAGES`.

 #### Template Example ####

-`django-multilingualfield` provides a simple templatetag 'get_for_current_language' that will pull the correct translation based on user's language (as provided by the global context value 'LANGUAGE_CODE')
+`django-multilingualfield` provides a simple templatetag 'get_for_current_language' that will pull the correct translation based on user's language (as dictated by the global context value 'LANGUAGE_CODE')

-To use it, first make sure you have 'multilingualfield' added to `settings.INSTALLED_APPS`
+To use it, first make sure you have 'multilingualfield' added to `settings.INSTALLED_APPS` (so django can find the 'templatetags' directory).

-Then load it onto the template you want to use by including the following tag towards the top of your template file:
+Then load the 'multilingual_tags' module into your template by including the following tag towards the top of your template file:

 ```html
 {% load multilingual_tags %}